-Employees' tax is a withholding tax which is deducted from an employee's remuneration by the employer.
-It must be paid to SARS within 7 days after the end of the month.
+Employees' tax is a withholding tax that the employer deducts from an employee's remuneration.
+It must be paid to SARS within 7 days after the end of the relevant month.
 Should the 7th day be a weekend or a holiday, then the employees' tax must be paid by the last business day before the 7th.
-Any agreement between an employer and an employee where the employer undertakes not to withhold employees' tax is void.
+Any agreement between an employer and an employee where the employer undertakes not to withhold employees' tax, is void.